maxtoroq/maxtoroq.github.io/XCST/docs/overview.md

 Compilation takes the C# source and produces a .NET assembly.
 This process is **not** implemented by this project, you have to invoke the C# compiler yourself, or use an IDE like Visual Studio.
 The C# code can be included in your existing project.
 A reference to the [`Xcst`](installing.html) package is required.

-This project provides integration with ASP.NET which includes its own compilation infrastructure.
-This means that by using the [`Xcst.AspNet`](installing.html) or [`Xcst.Web.Mvc`](installing.html) packages you can simply add XCST modules to your site and these will be compiled by the framework at run-time.

 ## Evaluation

 Evaluation takes an instance of your compiled class and produces a result document or object.
 This process is implemented by the [`Xcst`](installing.html) package.

+## XCST Web Pages

+This project provides integration with ASP.NET which includes its own compilation infrastructure.
+Using the [`Xcst.AspNet`](installing.html) package you can simply add XCST modules to your site and the framework takes care of code generation and compilation at run-time.
+Evaluation is triggered by visiting the URL of the page.

+## XCST Views

+For legacy projects you can use the [`Xcst.Web.Mvc`](installing.html) package which implements an XCST view engine for ASP.NET MVC.